-The government is also reducing the rate of interest on tax due for all taxes to which this applies from 8% (corporate income tax) and 4% (other taxes) to 0.01%.
+The additional corona crisis measures Dutch government also means that the government is reducing the rate of interest on tax due for all taxes to which this applies from 8% (corporate income tax) and 4% (other taxes) to 0.01%.
 Interest on tax due is payable if an assessment cannot be imposed before the deadline, for example because the tax return is not filed on time or for the correct amount.
 The reduction to 0.01% is also temporary and will take effect from June 1, 2020, with the exception of personal income tax, for which an effective date of July 1, 2020 applies.

 4. Default penalty

 The government reiterated that the Dutch tax authorities will refrain from imposing default penalties or will reverse any such penalties that were imposed for the late payment of tax.

 If a provisional personal or corporate income tax assessment has been imposed on businesses and during the financial year it appears that the profit for tax purposes will be less than the profit estimated on the provisional assessment, a reduction of the provisional assessment can be requested.
 The government has indicated that the Dutch tax authorities will grant any requests for reductions in connection with the coronavirus.
 If a business has already paid (part of) the provisional assessment and the amount of the new provisional assessment is lower, the difference will be paid to the business.